raid-guild/design-system/README.md

 ## Prettier

 If you do not already use [Prettier](https://prettier.io/), please add Prettier to your text editor.
 Prettier allows us to have consistent formatting without having to think much about it.

+## Helper components
+Not all variations and components are available in both themes.
+Helper utility components (`<RaidGuildThemeOnly />` and `<ClientThemeOnly />`) exist to conditionally hide certain parts of a story depending on the theme.